lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

     -p $DRP_PIPE_DIR/pipelines/LSSTCam-imSim/DRP-test-med-1.yaml#detection,mergeDetections,deblend,measure \
     -d "tract = 4431 AND patch = 17 AND band = 'i' AND skymap = 'DC2'"

 This command takes approximately 10-12 minutes to run.

+Note a few things about this command:

-The URI specified here via the ``-p`` argument is the same as used when visualizing the corresponding ``QuantumGraph``.
-The same ``-b dp02`` Butler repository is specified as was used for custom coaddition.
-The ``-i`` input argument now points to what was previously the output ``-o`` argument for custom coaddition -- that is, the output of custom coaddition has now become the input for running source detection/measurement on the custom coadd.
-Note that the ``-o`` argument specifies a collection that's different from the input collection.
+* The URI specified here via the ``-p`` argument is the same as used when visualizing the corresponding ``QuantumGraph``.

+* The same ``-b dp02`` Butler repository is specified as was used for custom coaddition.

+* The ``-i`` input argument now points to what was previously the output ``-o`` argument for custom coaddition -- that is, the output of custom coaddition has now become the input for running source detection/measurement on the custom coadd.

+* The ``-o`` argument specifies a collection that's different from the input collection.
 This is a `recommended best practice <https://community.lsst.org/t/adding-new-data-to-a-butler-gen3-decam/7728/2>`_ for the sake of Butler's provenance tracking.
 Also, for the sake of provenance, make sure that the ``-o`` output collection is a new collection rather than an existing one.

-The first two ``-c`` configuration overrides are needed to parallel the configuration overrides used in notebook tutorial 9b, specifically setting the detection threshold to 10 sigma.
-The ``-c deblend:multibandDeblend.maxIter=20`` configuration override sets the maximum deblending iterations to a lower value than its default, which is a recommended mechanism for speeding up the processing.
-The ``-c measure:doPropagateFlags=False`` configuration override is set because this processing does not need to propagate flag information about which sources were used for PSF construction.
+* The first two ``-c`` configuration overrides are needed to parallel the configuration overrides used in notebook tutorial 9b, specifically setting the detection threshold to 10 sigma.

+* The ``-c deblend:multibandDeblend.maxIter=20`` configuration override sets the maximum deblending iterations to a lower value than its default, which is a recommended mechanism for speeding up the processing.

+* The ``-c measure:doPropagateFlags=False`` configuration override is set because this processing does not need to propagate flag information about which sources were used for PSF construction.

 The :doc:`full output </tutorials-examples/source-detection-printouts>` of this section's ``pipetask run`` command is shown on a separate page for brevity.

 Optional exercises for the learner
 ==================================